We will send you an email once your application is received, and we will email you again when your application is processed.

 Details about the extension to the HomeBuilder grant announced on 29 November are in the Australian Government media statement.

 This grant is different to the Western Australian Building Bonus grant.

-Answer some questions to see which grants or rebates you may be eligible to receive.
+Answer some questions to see if you are eligible for a grant.

 Construction commencementShow more

-Construction must commence within three months of the contract date.
+Construction must commence within six months of the contract being signed.